 Novice Intermediate Advanced Expert Technical Knowledge in core scientific area (food chemistry, microbiology, etc) Knowledge is very narrow and in most cases inaccurate.
 When knowledge has been gained, it is based on unreliable sources.
-Understands current literature poorly. accurate.
-Knowledge is mostly based on Knowledge is broad around the student area of expertize and is accurate.
-Knowledge is routed in existing literature.
+Understands current literature poorly.
 Knowledge is advanced in a variety of topics around the student's area of expertise.
 Knowledge is based on recent literature.
 Understands the existing literature well enough to be critical.
 Technical Knowledge Technical knowledge outside of the core research area.
 Knowledge in other core areas of food science and/or nutrition (other than specialty) is cursory.
 Knowledge is less than would be expected after the completion of graduate level classes in food science and/or nutrition.
 Displays some knowledge in other core areas of food science and/or nutrition (other than specialty).
 Knowledge is limited to a few disciplines.
 Display knowledge in most food science and/or nutrition core areas.
 Knowledge is broad and indicative of mastery of graduate level courses taken.
 Displays advanced knowledge in all food science areas discussed.
 Knowledge is broader than that obtained through graduate level classes and indicates a significant amount of self learning.